 Moving to Norway

 Norwegians pride themselves on their egalitarian policies and welfare state.
 Every person has the right to free medical services (minus dental) and free education.
 Parents receive a year of paid paternity leave, with the parents splitting the time between the mother and the father.
 A recent law passed says the father must have three months of paternity leave, that can be used up until the child is eight.

-Any expat moving to Norway can expect to get 'sticker shock' upon arrival.
+Any expat moving to Norway can expect to get 'sticker shock' after arriving.
 Groceries, clothes and cars will seem prohibitively expensive.
 This will pass over time, but it is important to do cost of living calculations before signing on the dotted line and moving there.

 Salary margins are narrow between blue collar and white collar, or C-level executives.
-Transparency is also important, as documents are public, as is tax information.
+Transparency is also important, with documents and tax information both being publically accessubke.
 It is easy to find the salary and tax information of any resident, to the dismay of some.

-Norwegians, in general, love their country and are proud of their heritage.
-The Norwegian spirit is best seen on May 17th, the national holiday celebrating the establishment of the Norwegian constitution in 1814 (which, incidentally, makes it the second oldest constitution in the world).
+Norwegians generally love their country and are proud of their heritage.
+The Norwegian spirit is best seen on May 17th, the national holiday celebrating the establishment of the Norwegian constitution in 1814 - which, incidentally, makes it the second oldest constitution in the world.
 It is celebrated with more fanfare than is witnessed in many other countries.

 Norwegians wear their traditional bunad and children accompanied by marching bands parade the main streets of cities waving the Norwegian flag.
 Residents have other sacred traditions such as going på tur, a national pastime similar to hiking, practicing sports, visiting their hytte or cabins, and heading to the mountains during the Easter break to ski.